g-rieucau/g-rieucau/README.md

 # Publications

-- Rieucau, G. and Larquier (de), G. (2025). « [Labour Market Coordination and Valuation: Convention Theory of Matching and Recruitment] (https://conventions.hypotheses.org/26556) ».  in Rainer Diaz-Bone & Guillemette de Larquier (eds.), Handbook of economics and sociology of conventions.
+- Rieucau, G. and Larquier (de), G. (2025). « [Labour Market Coordination and Valuation: Convention Theory of Matching and Recruitment](https://conventions.hypotheses.org/26556) ».  in Rainer Diaz-Bone & Guillemette de Larquier (eds.), _Handbook of economics and sociology of conventions_.
 Cham: Springer, Online first.

 - Larquier (de), G. and Rieucau, G. (2024). «  [Firm’s Recruitment Practices: The Powers of Segmentation and of Valuation](https://conventions.hypotheses.org/22398)  ». _Cambridge Journal of Economics_.
 Volume 48, Issue 6 : 1091–1118